JustAnOpossum/myq-node/README.md

 This module is made for people who have a Myq Chamberlain garage door opener.

+## This is made for API v 4.1.
+As of March 2017 it is working correctly.

 # Install

 `npm i myq-node -save`